Stef-Rousset/test-simone/README.md

 The purpose of this API v1 is to display informations about potato prices on the market.

-With this application, you will mainly be able to:
+With this v1 api, you will be able to:
 - get potato prices for a given date,
 - get best profit possible for a given date.